TobiasPfaffeneder/tt-sky25b-can-you-count-binary-game/README.md

 **Module:** `tt_um_dip_switch_game_TobiasPfaffeneder`

-**Can You Count Binary** is a fast-paced logic game designed for the Tiny Tapeout platform.
+**Can You Count Binary** is a logic game designed for the Tiny Tapeout platform.
 It runs entirely on the Tiny Tapeout PCB — no external hardware required!
 Your goal is simple: convert decimal numbers displayed on the seven-segment display into their binary equivalents using the onboard DIP switches.
 But hurry up — your time is limited, and the game gets faster as you play!